 Managing a developer is much more challenging than managing another type of employee due to the highly technical nature of the work.
 This has to be taken into account when assessing developer candidates.

-If the hiring manager is not technical (or not technical in the right areas), they will have trouble knowing what questions to ask the developer and how to properly assess their productivity and output.
-In these situations, it may be best to seek out developers who are accustomed to working independently.
+Suppose the hiring manager is not technical (or not technical in the right areas).
+In that case, they will have trouble knowing what questions to ask the developer and how to assess their productivity and output properly.
+In these situations, seeking out developers accustomed to working independently may be best.

 Factor #5: Business perspective

-Great app developers aren’t just technically competent–they also have a good business sense.
+Great app developers aren’t just technically competent and have good business sense.

-This business sense helps them see how their project fits into your overall business objectives.
-This strategic understanding makes it more likely they will develop an app that is both useful for your customers and a joy to use.
+This business sense helps them see how their project fits your business objectives.
+This strategic understanding makes it more likely they will develop an app that is useful for your customers and a joy to use.

 Factor #6: Process and workflow

-Get the candidate to explain what their process is like for conceptualizing, designing, and producing a new app.
+Get the candidate to explain their process for conceptualizing, designing, and producing a new app.
 Are they organized and thorough, or do they prefer to fly by the seat of their pants?
 When and how do they incorporate feedback from the project stakeholders?

 The developer’s answers will tell you how well they will fit in with the rest of your team.
 Developers who are set in their ways will eventually cause internal strife, even if their process worked when they were working alone.